peter-thibodeau/attrition/ibm-attrition-report.md

 # Introduction
-The IBM HR Analytics Employee Attrition & Performance dataset is fictitious and widely used for analysis practice.
-Still, it is useful to understand how an analysis of it can improve the bottom line for comapanies and encourage programs to improve the workplace for employees.
+The IBM HR Analytics Employee Attrition & Performance dataset is fictitious and widely used for data analysis practice.
+Still, it is useful to understand how an analysis of it can improve the bottom line for companies and encourage them to launch programs to improve the workplace for employees.

 # Data Source
 The dataset can be found at Kaggle, https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset).
 It is provided under the conditions of the Database Contents License (DbCL) v1.0.